-There is a real reason to use QR codes in marketing – even in 2022.
+There is a real reason to use QR codes (scannable codes, basically) in marketing and customer experience – even in 2023.
 The technology has improved quite a bit in the last decade.
-Most phones nowadays can just be pointed at a QR code in camera mode and the QR code gets read.
-Back in the day you had to download a special app.
+Most phones nowadays can just be pointed at a QR code in camera mode, and the code gets read.
+Back in the day, you had to download a special app.

-I tried using some QR codes in my marketing before.
-The year: 2010.
-In one project we put a code on the back of somebody’s T-shirt and it said: scan me for a good deal.
+The first time I tried the codes was in 2010.
+In one project, we put a code on the back of somebody’s T-shirt, and it said: scan me for a good deal.

-I used them on a few more projects but – given the low – or at least perceived low user adoption I put them aside and thought they were a waste of time.
+I used them on a few more projects, but – given the low – or at least perceived low user adoption, I put them aside and thought they were a waste of time.
+And then the technology improved, and now these scannable codes seem to be everywhere.

 During the 2022 game between the Rams and the Bengals, Coinbase ran a Super Bowl commercial on TV that was literally just a QR code.

-I personally couldn’t get it to scan as the code was moving relatively fast but it is a great example of using a QR code in a campaign.
+I personally couldn’t get it to scan as the code was moving relatively fast, but it is a great example of using a scannable code in a campaign.

 “If anyone had any doubts about QR codes, they are as mainstream as can be #SuperBowl,” said Frank Padikkala on Twitter.